Post-traumatic growth: Resilience

 In general, research in psychology shows that people are resilient overall.
 For example, Southwick and Charney, in a study of 250 prisoners of war from Vietnam, showed that participants developed much lower rates of depression and PTSD symptoms than expected.
 Donald Meichenbaum estimated that 60% of North Americans will experience trauma in their lifetime, and of these while no one is unscathed, some 70% show resilience and 30% show harmful effects.
 Similarly, 68 million women of the 150 million in America will be victimized over their lifetime, but a shocking 10% will suffer insofar as they must seek help from mental health professionals.

 In general, traditional psychology's approach to resiliency as exhibited in the studies above is a problem-oriented one, assuming that PTSD is the problem and that resiliency just means to avoid or fix that problem in order to maintain baseline well-being.
 This type of approach fails to acknowledge any growth that might occur beyond the previously set baseline, however.
 Positive psychology's idea of thriving attempts to reconcile that failure.
 A meta-analysis of studies done by Shakespeare-Finch and Lurie-Beck in this area indicates that there is actually an association between PTSD symptoms and post-traumatic growth.
 The null hypothesis that there is no relationship between the two was rejected for the study.
 The correlation between the two was significant and was found to be dependent upon the nature of the event and the person's age.
 For example, survivors of sexual assault show less post-traumatic growth than survivors of natural disaster.
 Ultimately, however, the meta-analysis serves to show that PTSD and post-traumatic growth are not mutually exclusive ends of a recovery spectrum and that they may actually co-occur during a successful process to thriving.

-It is important to note that while aspects of resilience and growth aid an individual's psychological well-being, they are not the same thing.
+While aspects of resilience and growth aid an individual's psychological well-being, they are not the same thing.
 Dr. Richard Tedeschi and Dr. Erika Felix specifically note that resilience suggests bouncing back and returning to one's previous state of being, whereas post-traumatic growth fosters a transformed way of being or understanding for an individual.
 Often, traumatic or challenging experiences force an individual to re-evaluate core beliefs, values, or behaviors on both cognitive and emotional levels; the idea of post-traumatic growth is therefore rooted in the notion that these beliefs, values, or behaviors come with a new perspective and expectation after the event.
 Thus, post-traumatic growth centers around the concept of change, whereas resilience suggests the return to previous beliefs, values, or lifestyles.